 5- Sherwin-Williams Harmony

-What makes this paint desirable for those who want to protect the environment is that the technology used to create the paint actually helps reduce the toxic emissions from other sources such as pets or household products.
+What makes this paint desirable for those who want to protect the environment is that the technology used to create the paint actually helps reduce the toxic emissions from other sources, such as pets or household products.

 The fact is it has no VOCs, is GreenGuard certified for use around children while protecting the air, and the different color combinations the paint provides.

-Sherwin-Williams Harmony is therefore an excellent choice if you are looking for exceptional eco-friendly paint for making your home non-toxic.
+Sherwin-Williams Harmony is therefore an excellent choice if you are looking for exceptional, eco-friendly paint for making your home non-toxic.

 6- The Real Milk Paint Co.

-Created from milk protein instead of oil or water-based paints, The Real Milk Paint Co. offers plenty of color options along with loose pigments which means you can mix your own color scheme.
+Created from milk protein instead of oil or water-based paints, The Real Milk Paint Co. offers plenty of color options along with loose pigments, which means you can mix your own color scheme.

-It also helps that their milk paints are fully biodegradable so they can be safely disposed of without concern over the long term.
+It also helps that their milk paints are fully biodegradable, so they can be safely disposed of without concern over the long term.

 7- Earth Pigments

 Using minerals and plant-based nontoxic pigments (from Earth Pigments) is another safe alternative.
+They offer rich earth tones and paint colors that look beautiful.

 These pigments are usually harvested from the earth and may require you to mix some additional materials.